--New Full Length album, "For You" by Tim Woods coming on July 7, 2023--

 These inspirations have each shaped his playing and songwriting throughout his career, and today are at the heart of Tim's sound.
 Tim was greatly influenced by his guitar instructor, Ernie Hawkins, an honored Pittsburgh blues musician and world-renowned master of the complicated picking and style of the Reverend Gary Davis, known as the Piedmont fingerstyle.
 But it's Tim's unique and truly original style – in which he plays and picks using his thumb – that enables him to distinguish himself by playing both lead and rhythm while interchanging chords and licks.

 Over the years, Tim has shared the stage with many well-known musicians and opened for music greats like Sonny Landreth and Donna Godcheaux (former member of the Grateful Dead).
 He frequently performs alongside his great friend George Frayne (a.k.a.
 Commander Cody) and his band who even played at Tim's wedding.
 Tim also recently performed with legendary musician Mick Fleetwood and the House Shakers at Fleetwood's in Maui.
+He has performed with many international artists in the music business.

 In June 2005, Tim had the opportunity to meet and spend an intimate musical evening with legendary delta blues artists David "Honey Boy" Edwards, Homesick James, Sam Lay and Pinetop Perkins.
 He was so inspired by their soul and sound that he devoted himself to recording a musical tribute to these legendary masters of the Delta Blues.